 Well made medlar jelly is a true delight.
-It is beautiful to look at – amber with pink highlights and very glossy.
+It is beautiful to look at: amber with pink highlights and very glossy.

 And medlar jelly is joyous to taste; some say it is like sweet cider infused with cinnamon and a touch of allspice.
 Whatever your adjectives it is utterly delicious, wondrously fragrant and gives a lift to game and cold meats like no other jelly.
-Add a spoonful to your gravy and you will never be without it again.
+Add a spoonful to your gravy, and you will never be without it again.

-You can buy medlar jelly in the shops, especially in season, but it is easy to make.
+You can buy medlar jelly in the shops, especially in season, and it is easy to make.
 So much so that everyone should have a medlar tree – small, well behaved, tolerant of most soil types and producing the best fruit jelly made.
 Who could ask for more?

 This recipe for medlar jelly is a family heirloom and never fails.
 The quantities shown make about 6 big jam jars full (but have a couple extra ready in case you get a bit more).

-Ingredients (for 6 large jam jars)
+Ingredients (for about 6 large jam jars)